 In a while I'll have a bit more here to chew on but thought I'd hang this page up to display what info I have to offer to date.

 These pads are an excellent choice for the person who is playing constantly or who appreciates a very quiet key mechanism.
 The pad is quite durable, extremely waterproof and are pretty free of the tendency to stick to the tone hole.
 I've used this pad a number of years now on many, many clarinets, and have been very pleased with the results.

 A very accurate and long lasting pad.
 These pads are hand made to fit the specific key they are being applied to.
 They make a little more noise when they touch the tone hole but take a very light seat and are very fast to respond, making them a great choice for the throat keys and places where water collects.
 My cork pads are produced using high quality cross grain cork, not stamped out of shive cut cork, and hand made on a watchmaker's lathe.
-The face of the pad is very smooth and very flat.
+The face of the pad is machined which makes it very smooth and airtight.